 One of two things occurred, both resulting in insufficient amounts of PLT®left in the house by the time the birds arrived.
 Using a rate of PLT® that is too low for your litter age and ammonia challenge will result in all of the PLT®being exhausted before birds arrive.
 Also, applying PLT® prior to the ammonia purge that occurs during pre-heating can bind all of the PLT® that was applied in the pre-heating process leaving no PLT® in the house when the birds arrive.
 Following proper application procedures of PLT® will prevent this from happening the next flock.

 Yes.
 PLT® is the only litter amendment that can be safely applied or reapplied after birds are present in the house.
-This can be done anytime during the grow-out to shift the pH to a more biologically effective level.
+This can be done anytime during the grow-out.

 PLT® binds the ammonia in the house converting it into ammonium sulfate.
 For every 100-lbs of PLT® applied, 54-lbs ammonium sulfate is formed.
 This nitrogen is plant available after land application.